-For the period through December 31, 2003, the annual pension amounted to 2% of a participant's average final compensation for each of the first 25 years of benefit service, plus 1.5% of the participant's average final compensation for each of the next 15 years of benefit service, reduced by 1.25% of the participant's primary Social Security benefit for each year of benefit service to a maximum of 40 years, provided that no more than one-half of the participant's primary Social Security benefit is used for such reduction.
-Effective January 1, 2004, the Retirement Plan was amended so that for future service the annual pension amounts to one and one-half percent of the participant's final average compensation for each year of benefit service to a maximum of 40 years.
+For the period through December 31, 2003, the annual pension amounted to 2% of a participant's final average compensation for each of the first 25 years of benefit service, plus 1.5% of the participant's average final compensation for each of the next 15 years of benefit service, reduced by 1.25% of the participant's primary Social Security benefit for each year of benefit service to a maximum of 40 years, provided that no more than one-half of the participant's primary Social Security benefit is used for such reduction.
+Effective January 1, 2004, the Retirement Plan was amended so that for future service the annual pension amounts to 1.5% of the participant's final average compensation for each year of benefit service to a maximum of 40 years.